logscape/collector/README.md

 ## Installation

-### Windows

 Download and run setup.exe and unpack the Collector.
+When the setup.exe is finished it will install the Logscape Cloud Collector as a service.
+Open up task ma